 Sign the agreement

 Write down everything that matters in the contract.
 When and how many hours does the Au Pair have to work?
-When will she/he have time off?
+When will they have time off?
 Also include information about the responsibilities and the Au Pair payment.
 The contract needs the signatures of both parties.

 Check if the participant has an insurance